HariCazorla/Distributed-Key-Value-store-using-Paxos/README.md

 A distributed key value store implementation which uses Paxos made simple by Leslie Lamport to reach consensus.
 Here I am using dockers to setup a 3 node Paxos cluster which sits behind a proxy node.
 Proxy node also acts as a Load balancer which takes incoming requests and forwards it to Paxos cluster in Round robin fashion.
-The Key-Value store offers two operations GET and POST.
+The Key-Value store offers two basic operations get key-value pair and set key-value pair.

- # PAXOS
+ ## PAXOS
  There are three basic roles:
   * Proposers that propose a value for consensus.
   * Acceptors that choose the consensus value.